oliviertassinari/material-ui/docs/src/pages/components/date-picker/date-picker.md

 ## Sub-components

 Some lower level sub-components (`DayPicker`, `MonthPicker` and `YearPicker`) are also exported.
-These are rendering without a wrapper or outer logic (masked input, date values parsing and validation, etc.).
+These are rendered without a wrapper or outer logic (masked input, date values parsing and validation, etc.).

 {{"demo": "pages/components/date-picker/InternalPickers.js"}}